oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Answer: B) Using EC2 Security Groups**

 **Explanation:**
-Security Groups act as a virtual firewall, allowing you to control inbound and outbound traffic to your EC2 instances, ensuring that only authorized traffic can reach them.
+Security Groups act as a `virtual firewall`, allowing you to control inbound and outbound traffic to your EC2 instances, ensuring that only authorized traffic can reach them.

 ---